Protect forest now

 1 - Why do trees die?

-The trees in our protected areas can live for over a thousand years! old!
-But even they don't live forever.
-After living for many centuries, they sometimes find it harder to defend themselves harder to protect themselves against diseases, pests and storms. storms.
-They also find it difficult to environmental changes and competition from younger trees. to react.
+The trees in our protected areas can live for over a thousand years!
+However, even they don't live forever.
+After centuries of growth, they sometimes struggle to defend themselves against diseases, pests, and storms.
+Additionally, they find it increasingly difficult to adapt to environmental changes and compete with younger trees.

 Why do trees die?

-2 - an old giant tree falls over
+2 - An old giant tree falls over

 An old giant tree falls over